-The number of African Americans and Latino/as receiving undergraduate and advanced degrees in computer science is disproportionately low, according to recent surveys.
+The number of African Americans and Latino/as receiving undergraduate and advanced degrees in computer science is disproportionately low.
 And relatively few African American and Latino/a high school students receive the kind of institutional encouragement, educational opportunities, and preparation needed for them to choose computer science as a field of study and profession.
-In Stuck in the Shallow End, Jane Margolis looks at the daily experiences of students and teachers in three Los Angeles public high schools: an overcrowded urban high school, a math and science magnet school, and a well-funded school in an affluent neighborhood.
-She finds an insidious “virtual segregation” that maintains inequality.
+In Stuck in the Shallow End, Jane Margolis and coauthors look at the daily experiences of students and teachers in three Los Angeles public high schools: an overcrowded urban high school, a math and science magnet school, and a well-funded school in an affluent neighborhood.
+They find an insidious “virtual segregation” that maintains inequality.

 Praise for Stuck in the Shallow End

 The most important book you will read this year.